 - Missing Episode: A Deleted Scene had Alvy walking around New York at night with all the neon signs telling him to go see Annie in LA.
 Allen hated how the scene turned out so much that he threw the negative of it into a tar pit.

-- Throw It In!: The sneeze during the coke scene was unscripted, but left in because the result was so hilarious.
+- The sneeze during the coke scene was unscripted, but left in because the result was so hilarious.

 - What Could Have Been: Marshall McLuhan's cameo wasn't originally intended for McLuhan.
 Among Woody's first choices were Federico Fellini and Luis Buñuel.
 Fellini and Satyricon do get namedropped in the scene.